The Observability Blog

 • LogPush is only available to sites on a Cloudflare Enterprise Plan

 • The receiver supports all of the datasets supported by LogPush jobs (http_requests, spectrum_events, firewall_events, nel_reports, dns_logs, for example), so whatever activity a user is looking for from Cloudflare is available.
-For example, you can monitor http_requests to have insight into things like server error frequency, request throughput, request origin trends, etc.
+For example, you can monitor http_requests for insight into server error frequency, request throughput, request origin trends, etc.

 Installing the Receiver